The Artists’ Pavilion 2019

 Adelaide Bannerman is a freelance project manager and curator based in London.
 She works part of her time for International Curators Forum.
 Since 1998, Bannerman has worked for UK arts institutions that have included Autograph ABP, Iniva (Institute of International Visual Arts), African and Asian Visual Artists Archive (AAVAA), Tate, Live Art Development Agency, Platform London, Hastings Museum and Art Gallery, 198 Gallery and Arts Council England.
 She is currently a trustee of Idle Women, an organisation that initiates and creates contemporary art with women and Beaconsfield Gallery Vauxhall an artist-run laboratory and presentation space for contemporary art.
 In 2018 Bannerman initiated Never Done, a residency programme to facilitate artist and curatorial research, mobility and professional development.
 Her independent research interests valorise performative gestures and engagements with live and visual performance art and privileging the developmental process behind individual and group practices.
 Bannerman is also interested in exploring, noting and co-opting movement and improvisatory methods as part of her curatorial practice.

 This project is funded by Careers and Employability.
-Because of the way this programme is funded, this opportunity is open to students:
+Because of the way this programme is funded, this opportunity was open to students:

 - Whose parent(s) / guardian(s) have not completed a University degree, and